tendermint/spec/rfc/004-p2p-streams.md

 The Tendermint Core team is currently refactoring the P2P stack, with a planned architecture outlined in [ADR 062](https://github.com/tendermint/tendermint/blob/master/docs/architecture/adr-062-p2p-architecture.md).
 In parallel, Informal Systems is planning to implement P2P support in Tendermint-rs, and have expressed interest in using QUIC as a transport protocol instead of the current proprietary MConnection protocol.

 In order to take full advantage of QUIC streams, the proposed new P2P architecture has first-class support for network streams.
 Each reactor channel maps onto a separate network stream.
 However, the current MConnection protocol, which uses multiplexing, cannot map onto an idiomatic stream API due to a couple of impedance mismatches.
-This leaves three options:
+This leaves four options:

 1. Make two changes to the MConnection protocol to fit with an idiomatic network stream API.

+2. Write a shim between the network stream API and MConnection protocol that reframes the data.

-2. Use a non-idiomatic network API that is message-oriented rather than byte-oriented.
+3. Use a non-idiomatic network API that is message-oriented rather than byte-oriented.

-3. Don't support network streams (and by extension, don't take full advantage of QUIC).
+4. Don't support network streams (and by extension, don't take full advantage of QUIC).

 ### What's Multiplexing, and What's Wrong With It?